tasket/wyng-backup/doc/Wyng_User_Reference.md

 ```

 <ul>
-Note that while the 'autodefrag' mount option can be used as an alternative, the overall performance will be reduced due to the smaller fragments and constant effect of write-amplification.</ul>
+Note that while the 'autodefrag' mount option can be used as an alternative, the overall performance may be reduced due to the smaller fragments and constant write-amplification effects.
+Similarly, enabling Btrfs compression will also have a defragging effect.</ul>

 <ul>
 Btrfs deduplicators like `bees` or `duperemove` can quickly increase fragmentation
-(i.e. undo the effects of _defragment_) if not used carefully.
+(i.e. undo the effects of defragment) if not used carefully.
 The `duperemove` docs
 indicate that choosing a larger block size will limit fragmentation, making it
-preferable to _bees_.
-The block `-b` value should be matched to the one used
-for `defragment -t`.</ul>
+preferable to `bees`.
+The block `-b` value should be matched to the value used for `defragment -t`.</ul>

 * Receive/restore and deduplication:  Wyng `receive` can prevent data duplication when there is an existing volume to over-write; in sparse mode it will compare existing data on disk with incoming data from the archive and avoid writing to areas that match.
 The `--use-snapshot` option has a similar space-saving effect and may be combined with the _sparse_ options.
 However, Wyng cannot tell if any other volumes on the system are related to the volumes being received, and it won't automatically use them as a starting point to reduce consumption of disk space; to attain the 'dedup' effect when restoring its up to you to create snapshots from related volumes at your respective receive paths/LVs before running `wyng --sparse receive`.